Heetp/sqliteImdb/README.md

 Wait few more minutes for selenium jar and browser binaries to be downloaded and unzipped.

-To Run test, we have following 3 commands:
+To Run test, we have following command:
  1) npm run e2eTest